-Master of Science in Human Anatomy and Physiology Instruction
+Master of Science in Human Anatomy & Physiology Instruction

-Why get your M.S. in Human Anatomy & Physiology Instruction from Northeast?
+Why Earn an M.S. in Human Anatomy & Physiology Instruction at Northeast?

 - Earn your master's degree 100% online in as little as 2 years